javajavascript/React-Database-Editor/README.md

 # react-database-editor
-Allows users to edit, add, and delete records in a database used to store contact information such as first name, last name, and email.
+Allows users to edit, add, and delete records in a database.
+Database stores contact information of people such as first name, last name, and email.
+Includes edit confirmation and form validation